secretstartups/handbook/content/job-families/product/ux-researcher.md

 - Conduct impactful research that informs decisions **across our product lifecycle**.

-- Deliver high-quality artifacts that tell compelling stories integrated with research findings **and set the quality standard for the UX Research team**.
+- **Set the quality standard for the UX Research team** through expert delivery of high-quality artifacts that tell compelling stories integrated with research findings.

 - Advocate for and socialize actionable insights in a clear and compelling way **that sets the standard for others conducting research**.